Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 == Changelog ==
 = 1.11 - 2022-09-14 =
 * ENHANCEMENT: Added dynamic logic to try and get user_meta from any non-predefined variables.
 For example, if you have a custom field of "company" you may now pass {{company}} into the PDF to automatically generate the data from this variable.
-* BUG FIX: Fixed an issue where {{order_date}} would be set to the current date when regenerating PDF's.
+* BUG FIX: Fixed an issue where {{invoice_date}} would be set to the current date when regenerating PDF's.

 = 1.10 - 2022-01-11 =
 * ENHANCEMENT: Added feature to download a preview of the PDF invoice template created.
 This uses a dummy order that Paid Memberships Pro provides.